• Skip to primary navigation

 Round white serving bowl filled with mashed butternut squash with a piece pf rosemary in the middle of it

-This butternut squash mash recipe is the best way to enjoy squash.
-It is slowly roasted right in the skin which allows the natural sugars to become released forming a golden, tender, and caramelized squash.
-Then it is mashed and combined with butter, milk, garlic, and herbs resulting in the most delicious mashed squash you will ever have!
+In this recipe, we roasted the butternut squash slowly right in the skin allowing the natural sugars to become released forming a golden, tender, and caramelized result.
+Then it is scooped, mashed and combined with butter, milk, garlic, and herbs resulting in the most delicious savory mashed butternut squash you will ever have!

-It is an absolutely amazing vegetable mash paired with some roasted pork tenderloin or chicken for a complete and hearty weeknight dinner that the whole family will love!
+It is an amazing vegetable mash paired with some roasted pork tenderloin or chicken for a complete and hearty weeknight fall dinner that the whole family will love!

 If you have an abundance of squash you can blend it into a warm and delicious butternut squash soup or roast it and make a stuffed butternut squash that is both impressive and packed with flavor!